Anoosha Pai S

 How do you feel your program is preparing you for those challenges?

 Being a part of the Engineers in Scrubs (EiS) program, I have had multiple opportunities to interact and work with different healthcare facilities in Vancouver.
-Also, the research in our lab (Orthopedic and Injury Biomechanics Group) is undertaken in collaboration with industrial partners like Medtronic.
+Also, the research in our lab (Orthopaedic and Injury Biomechanics Group) is undertaken in collaboration with industrial partners like Medtronic.
 These resources have opened an avenue for me to have a glimpse of different possible career options in this field.

 What aspects of your life or career before now have best prepared you for your UBC graduate program?

 I believe that the concepts, the problem-solving skills, analysis techniques, computer software, etc. that I learned during my undergraduate degree has well-prepared me for this stride.
-In addition, my two years of work experience as a research assistant at the Indian Institute of Science.
-India has certainly helped me a lot in developing my research instincts and improving my writing and communicating skills.
+In addition, my two years of work experience as a research assistant at the Indian Institute of Science, India has certainly helped me a lot in developing my research instincts and improving my writing and communicating skills.

 What do you like to do for fun or relaxation?